A full characterization of invariant embeddability of unimodular planar graphs: Preliminaries

-Notice that we assume finite intensity of an invariantly drawn random graph to be able to choose a root in the graph, giving rise to a unimodular random rooted graph: the choice is provided by the Palm version.
+Notice that we assume finite intensity of $\mathfrak{G}$ to be able to choose a root in the graph, giving rise to a unimodular random rooted graph: the choice is provided by the Palm version.
 The next example indicates that the requirement of finite intensity is necessary.

 \begin{example} Consider an invariant point process of finite intensity in the Euclidean plane; let $\omega$ be the corresponding random point set.
 For every $x\in\omega$, let $p_{x,i}$ be a uniformly chosen point from the ball of radius $2^{-i}$ around $x$.
 Define the Voronoi tessallation for the set $\{p_{x,i},x\in\omega,i=1,2\ldots\}$.
-Connect two points if their (closed) Voronoi cells intersect.
+Connect two points if their Voronoi cells are adjacent.
 The resulting graph has countably infinitely many ends, hence it is not unimodular with any choice of root.
+(Like transitive graphs, unimodular random rooted graphs have 0, 1, 2 or uncountably many ends, see \cite[Proposition 6.10]{aldous2007processes}.)
 On the other hand it is a random graph drawn in the plane with an isometry-invariant distribution. \end{example}